Jabidah massacre: Interpretations of the recruits' motives

 One of the aspects where interpretations of the massacre differ is in the motivation of the recruits for ending their training.

 One version states that they mutinied because they were angered by the delay in receiving their allowance, the poor living conditions on Corregidor, and the experience of having to live on miserable rations for three months.

-Another school of thought posits that the project, code-named Jabidah involved the recruitment of Muslims trainees who were supposed to be trained to infiltrate and cause chaos in Sabah to strengthen Philippines' territorial claim.
+Another version posits that the project, code-named Jabidah involved the recruitment of Muslims trainees who were supposed to be trained to infiltrate and cause chaos in Sabah to strengthen Philippines' territorial claim.
 These trainees were informed beforehand that they were joining the AFP to fight "communists", but subsequently learned the true nature of their mission during the latter part of their training.
-Within this camp, some scholars argue that the massacre was due to the mutiny of the Muslim trainees who declined orders to infiltrate Sabah because they felt that the sabotage against Sabah was unjustified and that they also felt kinship with fellow Muslims in Sabah.
-Other scholars argue that the trainees were killed upon learning the truth of their recruitment to ensure that the information was not leaked.
+Within this camp, some argue that the massacre was due to the mutiny of the Muslim trainees who declined orders to infiltrate Sabah because they felt that the sabotage against Sabah was unjustified and that they also felt kinship with fellow Muslims in Sabah.
+In this version, the trainees were killed upon learning the truth of their recruitment to ensure that the information was not leaked.
+Max L. Gross, in his 2007 book, A Muslim archipelago: Islam and politics in Southeast Asia calls this more of a rumor than fact, and one that was created to fan the flames of separatism.
+Regardless of the lack of contemporary documentation or credible scholarly citation, this is the version broadly believed by those in the community today.

-The official narrative denied that the reason for training the recruits were for infiltration in Sabah and that the massacre, as stated in the Manila Bulletin, occurred because the trainees could not endure hardship during the training.
-With the lack of substantial evidence, it proved difficult to convict the officers involved in the massacre and thus they were acquitted, which further angered the Muslims.
+The official narrative denied that the reason for training the recruits were for infiltration in Sabah and that the massacre, as stated in the Manila Bulletin, occurred because the trainees could not endure the hardship, perhaps bordering on cruelty, during the training.
+With the lack of substantial evidence, the officers involved in the massacre were acquitted, which further angered many in the Muslim community.